davidmerfield/Tuuune/notes/spec.md

 Prefer other sources over YouTube since their API TOS prohibit hiding their music player.

+look into using google's people also search for feature spotify's related artists

 # Target

 8tracks users and designers.mx

+make sharing music all about helping the artist and the song.

+the fact that the song is 'hosted' on our site is a secondary feature.

+PEOPLE LOVE SHARING MUSIC
+RIGHT?
+I DO

+noone has really made that work

 # Explore features